All Episodes

 So there is that.

-Um the president uh looks uh very stylish this morning.
+The president looks very stylish this morning.

-And and he's tossing.
+And he's tossing.

 Oh, this is oh, this is so moving.

-This is this is moving.
+This is moving.

-He's tossing from the Royal Coach at his loyal subjects trillion dollar platinum sovereigns minted at the U.S. Mint's new state of the art facility in Shanghai.
+He's tossing from the royal coach at his loyal subjects trillion-dollar platinum sovereigns minted at the U.S. Mint's new state-of-the-art facility in Shanghai.

 They're very, very cute.